-Solicitation Language
+Solicitation Language (Purchasing Procedures)

-The District shall require that all solicitations made pursuant to this policy incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured.
+The District shall have written procurement procedures that require that all solicitations made pursuant to this policy incorporate a clear and accurate description of the technical requirements for the material, product, or service to be procured.
 Such description shall not, in competitive procurements, contain features which unduly restrict competition.
 The description may include a statement of the qualitative nature of the material, product or service to be procured and, when necessary, shall set forth those minimum essential characteristics and standards to which it shall conform if it is to satisfy its intended use.
 Detailed product specifications should be avoided if at all possible.